Learn more about the academic programs we are delivering in Summer 2025. If you have any questions about part-time studies, please contact us.

 This course prepares the learner to apply basic accounting principles in the preparation of financial statements for external reporting.
 Students will become skilled in the bookkeeping process which leads to the preparation of the financial statements.
 Through the use of case studies, group discussions and seminars, learners increase their ability to analyze, interpret, and communicate financial information.
 Emphasis will be placed on ethical issues related to the accounting process.
 Topics include the accounting model, transaction analysis and accounting information processing as well as liquid assets, inventories, capital assets, liabilities and shareholders' equity.

-This course introduces the learner to statistical methods of collection, analysis, and presentation of quantitative data.
-Through the process of applying statistical methods, the ability to interpret quantitative data used for making generalizations, projections and decisions under uncertain conditions is developed.
+This is a one-semester statistics course that is designed to introduce students to statistical methods of collection, analysis, and presentation of quantitative data.
+Through the process of applying statistical methods, the ability to interpret quantitative data used for making generalizations, projections, and decisions, under uncertain conditions is developed.
 Emphasis will be on the use of both descriptive and inferential statistical techniques within the workplace.
-Learners will utilize spreadsheet software to present and analyze data.
+Learner will utilize spreadsheet software to present and analyze data.

 This course is an introductory survey of the legal issues that frequently arise in a business setting with emphasis on the financial services industry, human resources, and accounting and other professional services.
 Topics covered may include: the structure and process of Canadian legal and court systems, contracts, the law of torts (particularly negligence and professional responsibility), forms of business organization, agency, professional services, property law (personal, real, and intellectual), banking, the legal aspects of credit, and employment law.
 The purpose of the course is to enhance the students' decision-making ability with respect to various business transactions, to aid in the legal planning related to business and to help identify, manage and control legal issues that arise in a business setting having regard to ethical considerations.